 Any favorite style too: watercolor, oil, drawing, carving, decorative arts, big murals.
 Or little rooms.
 Ask where that is when you go, the Little Room.
 And let the kids use the cell phone because the Quark code tells even more interesting stuff.

 Send the children looking for folk tales, myths, and mythologies.
-One entire room is filled with murals telling the history of the Mississippi Gulf Coast.
+One entire room is filled with murals telling the history of Coastal Mississippi.
 The characters are whimsical and mythical as much as historic, and the colors calming and peaceful.

 Jack the Giant Killer, Sinbad the Sailor and Billy Goats Gruff filled six-foot tall woodblocks in his 1949 exhibition in New York.
 Anderson died in 1965, and Ocean Springs holds on to his visions with festivals as well as the museum and all its special programming.